 |RECOGNIZE CARDIOPULMONARY FAILURE|

-Pulseless electrical activity (PEA) and asystole are related cardiac rhythms in that they are both life threatening and NOT shockable.
+Pulseless electrical activity (PEA) and asystole are related cardiac rhythms in that they are both life-threatening and unshockable.
 Asystole is the absence of electrical or mechanical cardiac activity and is represented by a flat-line ECG.
-There may be subtle movement away from baseline (drifting flat-line) but there is no perceptible cardiac electrical activity.
+There may be subtle movement away from baseline (drifting flat-line), but there is no perceptible cardiac electrical activity.
 Make sure that a reading of asystole is not a technical error.
-Ensure the cardiac leads are connected, gain is set appropriately, and the power is on.
+Ensure that the cardiac leads are connected, gain is set appropriately, and the power is on.
 Check two different leads to confirm.
-Pulseless electrical activity is one of any number of ECG waveforms (even sinus rhythm), but without a detectable pulse.
-Pulseless electrical activity may include any pulseless waveform except VFib, VTach, or asystole.
+PEA is one of any number of ECG waveforms (even sinus rhythm) but without a detectable pulse.
+PEA may include any pulseless waveform except VF, VT, or asystole.
 Asystole may be preceded by an agonal rhythm.
-An agonal rhythm is a waveform that is roughly similar to a normal waveform, but occurs intermittently, slowly, and without a pulse.
+An agonal rhythm is a waveform that is roughly similar to a normal waveform but occurs intermittently, slowly, and without a pulse.

 Ventricular Fibrillation and Pulseless Ventricular Tachycardia

-Ventricular fibrillation (VFib) and pulseless ventricular tachycardia (VTach) are life threatening cardiac rhythms that result in ineffective ventricular contractions.
-VFib is a rapid quivering of the ventricles instead of a forceful contraction.
-The ventricular motion of VFib is not synchronized with atrial contractions.
-Pulseless VTach occurs when the rapidly contracting ventricles are not pumping blood sufficiently to create a palpable pulse.
-In both VFib and pulseless VTach, patients are not receiving adequate perfusion.
-VFib and pulseless VTach ARE shockable rhythms.
+Ventricular fibrillation (VF) and pulseless ventricular tachycardia (VT) are life-threatening cardiac rhythms that result in ineffective ventricular contractions.
+VF is a rapid quivering of the ventricles instead of a forceful contraction.
+The ventricular motion of VF is not synchronized with atrial contractions.
+Pulseless VT occurs when the rapidly contracting ventricles are not pumping blood sufficiently to create a palpable pulse.
+In both VF and pulseless VT, victims are not receiving adequate perfusion.
+VF and pulseless VT are shockable rhythms.